Infiniti M: Overview

 Standard equipment on the M30 included a driver's side airbag, anti-lock brakes, an anti-theft security system with an engine immobilizer, Nissan Sonar Suspension II, and leather upholstery.
-Other standard equipment included a 4 speaker Nissan-Bose audio system with satellite radio controls, a cassette player and an electric mast antenna, automatic climate control, cruise control, a power moonroof, power windows, power locks, and power mirrors.
+Other standard features include a 4 speaker Nissan-Bose audio system with satellite radio controls, a cassette player and an electric mast antenna, cruise control, power windows, power door locks, power mirrors, power moonroof, and on coupes, automatic climate control.

 For the 1991 model year, the cable-type speedometer became electric, instrument cluster typeface changed to match that of the Q45, and fuel and coolant temperature gauges were switched.
 An illuminated entry feature was added that would light the driver's and passenger's door keyhole and the interior dome light upon pulling the outer door handle.
 Selective door lock logic was added that allowed unlocking of the passenger door from the driver's keyhole by turning the key twice.

 A convertible was introduced for the 1991 model year.
 All convertibles originated as coupe models, and were shipped to California and converted by American Sunroof Corporation (ASC).
-The electric canvas top featured fully automatic push-button operation, similar to the redesigned 1990 Mercedes-Benz SL, although the SL used a hydraulic system, while the M30 used an electric system.
-Unlike the coupe, the M30 convertibles utilized manual climate controls, and a standard Active Sound audio system.
-As the convertible top used a plastic rear window, the rear window defrost feature used on the coupe was removed, and buttons to raise and lower the convertible top were put in place of the rear window defrost switch.
+The electric canvas top featured fully automatic push-button operation, similar to the redesigned 1990 Mercedes-Benz SL, although the SL used a hydraulic system.
+Unlike the coupe, the M30 convertible use manual climate controls, and a Bose Active Sound audio system.
+The convertible top used a plastic rear window; as a result the rear window defroster feature used on the coupe was removed, and buttons to raise and lower the convertible top were put in place of the rear window defroster switch.
 The convertible model was never officially sold in Japan, and was exclusive to the US market, although convertibles have been imported to Japan in the last few years by collectors.

 All 1992 models gained the addition of a central locking switch next to the Sonar Suspension II selector, and the intake plenum cover was revised and displayed the Infiniti logo, rather than the Nissan logo and the "V6 3000" script on 1990 and 1991 cars.

 The M30 was discontinued after the 1992 model year following a production run of approximately 17,000 cars.
 It was replaced in the Infiniti lineup by the J30 sedan, which was based on the F31 Nissan Leopard's successor, the Nissan Leopard J. Ferie (chassis code Y32).